Image as First-Order Norm+Linear Autoregression: Unveiling Mathematical Invariance: FINOLA: First-Order Norm+Linear Autoregression

-This section provides a detailed explanation of utilizing the first-order norm+linear autoregression, referred to as FINOLA, to reconstruct an image of size 256$\times$256 from a single compressed vector.
-FINOLA is a simplified autoregression process, characterized by two key constraints: "first-order" and "norm+linear".
-Despite these simplifications, it is capable of reconstructing high-quality images.
-Furthermore, our approach reveals that the latent space is governed by two partial differential equations (PDEs), offering insights into the underlying mathematical principles.
-This novel understanding provides a fresh perspective on images originating from a high-dimensional latent space.
+This section offers a comprehensive explanation of the utilization of first-order norm+linear autoregression, known as FINOLA.
+Additionally, our approach unveils the extension of FINOLA into two partial differential equations (PDEs), providing insights into the underlying mathematical principles.

-\textbf{Encoder-FINOLA-upsampler architecture:} Let us first introduce the network architecture used to study FINOLA.
-It consists of three components (see \Cref{fig:teaser1}): (a) an \textit{\textbf{encoder}} that compresses a 256$\times$256 image into a single $C$-dimensional vector $\bm{q} \in \mathbb{R}^C$, (b) \textit{\textbf{FINOLA}} block, which uses first-order norm+linear autoregression to generate a 16$\times$16 feature map $\bm{z} \in \mathbb{R}^{C\times16\times16}$ with $\bm{q}$ placed at the center, and (c) an \textit{\textbf{upsampler}} that restores the image to its original resolution of 256$\times$256.
-We use Mobile-Former \cite{MobileFormer-2022-cvpr} as the encoder and follow the approach of VQGAN \cite{Esser_2021_CVPR} to stack upsampling and convolution blocks to construct the upsampler.
-The whole network is trained end-to-end, by using mean square error over image pixels as loss.
-Next, we describe FINOLA in detail.

-\textbf{FINOLA:} FINOLA autoregressively generates a 16$\times$16 feature map from a single vector $\bm{q}$.
-It employs two $C \times C$ matrices, denoted as $\bm{A}$ and $\bm{B}$, to perform autoregression along the $x$ and $y$ axes separately as shown in \Cref{eq:finola-intro}.
-It has three characteristics: (a) \textit{\textbf{first-order}} i.e. using only the most recent outcome to predict future values, (b) \textit{\textbf{norm+linear}}, i.e. applying linear models after normalization, and (c) \textit{\textbf{deterministic in the continuous space}} different from PixelCNN \cite{NIPS2016_b1301141} and DALL-E \cite{ramesh2021zeroshot} that compute probability distributions over discrete codebooks \cite{NIPS2017_vqvae,Esser_2021_CVPR}

-Despite being a first-order model, FINOLA has the ability to directly autoregress for any position by iteratively applying normalization and linear models as follows: